SAEONData/seacrifog/api/README.md

 ```

 **Setup the DB**
 The .backup file is from an older version of PostgreSQL and some PostgreSQL clients don't read it as a result.
-Dbeaver - a decent, free DB IDE - has a PostgreSQL client that works by default, but any PostgreSQL client should work).
+DBeaver - a decent, free DB IDE - has a PostgreSQL client that works by default, but any PostgreSQL client should work).

 1. Log into a running PostGIS server
 2. Create a DB called `seacrifog_old`
 3. Restore ([seacrifog-prototype.backup](api/src/db)) to this database.
 It's located in this repository at `api/src/db/`

 Once the `seacrifog_old` backup is restored, on application startup a new database will be initialized (`seacrifog`).
 The old data will be migrated to a new schema and the CSVs located in `api/src/db/csvs` will be imported as well.
-These are dummy data that are the result of work outputs prior to Workpackage 5.4.
+These are dummy data that are the result of work outputs prior to Work package 5.4.

 **Install Node.js dependencies**
 ```sh